n4bb12/verdaccio-github-oauth-ui/README.md

 ![](screenshots/header.png)

-To verify that the authentication token is set up correctly, run the following command.
-If you see your GitHub username, you are ready to start publishing packages.
+To verify that the authentication token is set up correctly, run the following command:

 ```
-npm whoami --registry REGISTRY_URL
+$ npm whoami --registry REGISTRY_URL
+n4bb12
 ```

+If you see your **GitHub username**, you are ready to start publishing packages.

 Unless the token is revoked by you in the GitHub settings, it never expires.